aistairc/medLLM_QA_benchmark/README.md

 **scripts/experiment_batch.sh**

 The following snippet shows how to add the model named 'xxxx/yyyy' to experiments.
-If you'd like to remove a model from evaluation, simply comment out the model declaration.
+If you'd like to remove a model from evaluation, comment out the model declaration.

 ```
 hf_model_path=xxxx/yyyyy